Digital economy: Labor rights

-The rise of online platforms raises concerns in terms of legal questions about social security and labor law.
-Gig workers are generally classified as ‘independent workers’ (with temporary, off-site, autonomous contracts) which challenges the application of labor and occupational health and safety law.
+Gig workers are generally classified as 'independent workers' (with temporary, off-site, autonomous contracts) which challenges the application of labor and occupational health and safety law.
 As a result, online platforms encourage the flexibilization of jobs and a higher volatility of the labor market, as opposed to traditional companies.
 Gig economy companies such as Deliveroo and Uber hire self-employed drivers who sign a contract with the digital platform while the way they work is similar to a regular employee statute.
-Yet, for the first time, in March 2020, France's top court (Cour de Cassation) ruling acknowledged that an Uber driver could not qualify as a ‘self-employed’ contractor because he could not build his clientele or set his prices, establishing a relation of a subordinate of the company.
+Yet, for the first time, in March 2020, France's top court (Cour de Cassation) ruling acknowledged that an Uber driver could not qualify as a 'self-employed' contractor because he could not build his clientele or set his prices, establishing a relation of a subordinate of the company.